amaurybsouza/portfolio/README.md

 Cloud Security Engineer Lead, professor & writer with 12+ years of experience.
 Recognized by HashiCorp for the third year as an [Hashicorp Ambassador](https://www.hashicorp.com/en/ambassador) as well by AWS as an [AWS Community Builder](https://builder.aws.com/connect/community/community-builders), with proven expertise in #devsecops, #cybersecurity #automation #terraform.

-Frequent speaker at international conferences such as HashiTal DevOpsDays, and AWS Community events, sharing insights on cloud security and modern app delivery. 📫Let’s connect on [LinkedIn](https://www.linkedin.com/in/amaurybsouza/).
+Frequent speaker at international conferences such as HashiTalks, SREDay, Summits, DevOpsDays, and local meetups, sharing insights on appsec, cloud security and modern app delivery. 📫Let’s connect on [LinkedIn](https://www.linkedin.com/in/amaurybsouza/).

 ## Latest Tech posts
 I'm excited to dive into DevOps and share my journey on [Medium](https://amaurybsouza.medium.com/), aiming to inspire, connect, and grow with the community.